AbbasEl11/coderr-backend-project-DA/README.md

 ## 🔐 Security Considerations

-- Keep your `SECRET_KEY` secure and never commit it to version control
-- Set `DEBUG = False` in production
 - Configure `ALLOWED_HOSTS` properly for production deployment
-- Use environment variables for sensitive configuration
 - Implement proper CORS settings for production (avoid `CORS_ALLOW_ALL_ORIGINS = True`)
 - Use HTTPS in production environments
 - Regularly update dependencies to patch security vulnerabilities
+- Use environment variables for sensitive configuration in production

 ## 🤝 Contribution Guidelines